-This trail was conducted at Philippakuttai and Naraikinaru villages of Namakkal district.
-A total of 200 nos of Vanaraja and 200 nos of Gramapriya day old chicks were distributed to two woman groups.
-Each group consists of 5 farmers and each farmer was supplied with 40 numbers improved varieties chicks.
-Group I was reared with native chicken as control (C), Group II was reared with Gramapriyachicks and group III was with Vanaraja chicks.
-The farmers were selected on the basis of keeping native chicken 5-10 numbers in backyard.
-The Vanaraja and Gramapriya chicks were brooded under incandescent bulb up to 15 days.
-During brooding chicks were provided with adlibitum desi starter crumble and clean drinking water.
+This trial was conducted at Philippakuttai and Naraikinaru villages of Namakkal district.
+A total of 200 nos of Vanaraja and 200 nos of Gramapriya day-old chicks were distributed to two women's groups.
+Each group consists of 5 farmers and each farmer was supplied with 40 numbers of improved varieties of chicks.
+Group I was reared with native chicken as control (C), Group II was reared with Gramapriya chicks and Group III was with Vanaraja chicks.
+The farmers were selected based on keeping a native chicken of 5-10 in the backyard.
+The Vanaraja and Gramapriya chicks were brooded under an incandescent bulb up to 15 days.
+During brooding, chicks were provided with ad libitum Desi starter crumble and clean drinking water.
 All the chicks were vaccinated against Ranikhet disease as per the vaccination schedule.
-After brooding, the chicks were in backyard and continued feeding starter crumble until they were able to feed from backyard.
+After brooding, the chicks were in the backyard and continued feeding starter crumble until they were able to feed from the backyard.
 The fortnight body weight was taken in all the groups.
-The experiment was conducted for the period of 12 weeks.
-The individual bird body weight and feed intake were recorded and feed conversion ratio was derived for every fortnight.
+The experiment was conducted for a12 weeks.
+The individual bird's body weight and feed intake were recorded, and the feed conversion ratio was derived for every fortnight.
 Livability (%) was recorded during the experimental period.
-The data collected on various parameters were statistically analyzed as per the method of Snedecor and Cochran (1989) and the means of different experimental groups were tested for statistical significance by Duncan’s multiple range test (Duncan, 1955).
+The data collected on various parameters were statistically analyzed as per the method of Snedecor and Cochran (1989), and the means of different experimental groups were tested for statistical significance by Duncan’s multiple range test (Duncan, 1955).

 RESULTS AND DISCUSSION

-The present study revealed that, the improved varieties of backyard chicken had significantly (P<0.01) higher body weight compared to native chicken.
-Among improved varieties of chicken, Vanaraja was significantly (P<0.01) higher body weight than Gramapriya chicken up to 16 weeks of age.
-In this study, significantly higher body weight was recorded in Gramapriya and Vanaraja due to utilization superior germplasm and due to supplement feeding and management practices.
-Similarly, Islam et al. (2014) reported that the body weight of Vanaraja chicken was higher than the indigenous chicken in backyard system of rearing.
+The present study revealed that the improved varieties of backyard chicken had significantly (P<0.01) higher body weight compared to native chicken.
+Among improved varieties of chicken, Vanaraja had significantly (P<0.01) higher body weight than Gramapriya chicken up to 16 weeks of age.
+In this study, significantly higher body weight was recorded in Gramapriya and Vanaraja due to the utilization of superior germplasm and due to supplement feeding and management practices.
+Similarly, Islam et al. (2014) reported that the body weight of Vanaraja chicken was higher than the indigenous chicken in the backyard system of rearing.
 The results of the present study are in agreement with the findings of Hanushi et al. 2009 who reported that Vanaraja chicken were heavier than Gramapriya and native chicken.
-In contrast to results of the present study, Deka et al. (2014) recorded lower mean body weight of Vanaraja birds at 20 weeks of age.
+In contrast to the results of the present study, Deka et al. (2014) recorded a lower mean body weight of Vanaraja birds at 20 weeks of age.

-In this study, the percentage of mortality was significantly (P<0.01) lower in native chicken than Gramapriya and Vanaraja during early part of their (0-5 weeks) life.
-The chick mortality percentage was lower in native chicken due to natural brooding of mother hen and hardiness of chicks.
-The early chick mortality percentage was higher in improved variety of chicken due to cold shock and huddling in the backyard.
-However, there was no significant difference in mortality among the groups at the later part of life.
-The results of the present study are in agreement with the findings of Bhattacharya et al. (2005) and Niranjan & Singh, (2005)
+In this study, the percentage of mortality was significantly (P<0.01) lower in native chicken than in Gramapriya and Vanaraja during the early part of their (0-5 weeks) life.
+The chick mortality percentage was lower in native chickens due to the natural brooding of a mother hen and the hardiness of chicks.
+The early chick mortality percentage was higher in the improved variety of chicken due to cold shock and huddling in the backyard.
+However, there was no significant difference in mortality among the groups in the later part of life.
+The results of the present study are in agreement with the findings of Bhattacharya et al. (2005) and Niranjan & Singh (2005)

-who reported that mortality rate was up 15 % in improved varieties of desi chicken.
-However, In contrast to findings of present study Akila, 2024 reported higher mortality rate in Vanaraja and Gramapriya chicken and (Shekhar, 2020; Zuyie et al., 2009) found lower motality in Vanaraja chicken compared to desi birds.
+who reported that the mortality rate was up 15 % in improved varieties of desi chicken.
+However, in contrast to the findings of the present study, Akila (2024 reported a higher mortality rate in Vanaraja and Gramapriya chicken, and Shekhar (2020) and Zuyie et al, (2009) found lower mortality in Vanaraja chicken compared to desi birds.

 Table 1.
-Growth performance of Vanaraja, Gramapriya and native chicken under backyard system rearing
+Growth performance of Vanaraja, Gramapriya, and native chicken under backyard system rearing